CVE-2026-9939

 Google · Chrome

-A heap buffer overflow vulnerability in the WebCodecs API of Google Chrome allows for potential memory corruption.
+A heap buffer overflow vulnerability exists in the WebCodecs component of Google Chrome, potentially allowing remote code execution through malicious web content.

 Executive summary